Everything you need to know about laminitisPublished March 21, 2023

 -Beware of binge eating: turning out for short periods without a muzzle or allowing free access to grazing after removing a muzzle may lead to gorging.

 -Ideally feed a low WSC hay or low NSC hay replacer: soaking hay helps to reduce WSC but results are highly variable and can’t guarantee suitability for laminitics.
+Ideally have your forage analysed and use soaking as a back-up.
 Due to a loss of nutrients (and therefore dry matter) into the water, your haynet will also contain less ‘hay’ and more water post soaking.
 As a guide, increase the amount you soak by 20%.

--Provide forage at a minimum of 1.5% bodyweight (dry matter) per day: in practice this equates to approximately 9kg of hay (11kg if you intend to soak it) for a 500kg horse without grazing.
+-Do not restrict forage to less than 1.5% of current bodyweight (dry matter) per day: this is equivalent to approximately 9kg of hay (11kg if you intend to soak it before feeding) on an ‘as fed’ or ‘fresh weight basis (the amount you weigh out) for a 500kg horse without grazing.
 However unless your horse/ pony needs to lose weight, a suitable forage or forage replacer should ideally be fed ad lib.

 Can you spot the signs?

 Being able to spot the signs of an acute attack as early as possible maximises your horse/ pony’s chance of recovery.
-On the other hand, being able to identify signs of chronic laminitis will help you to adapt your management in order to help prevent future episodes.
-Check out our previous blog for more advice.
+Check out our latest blog for more advice.

 For more advice on managing your laminitic horse/ pony contact the SPILLERS Care-Line, 01908 226626.